 Paid annual leave, leisure time and a 37-hour working week are the main components in the world’s best work-life balance.

 The working culture in Greater Copenhagen is characterised by a high degree of flexibility and work-life balance.
 In Greater Copenhagen, you can have an interesting job, pursue your career ambitions and be an attentive parent – without compromising your salary.You will have time to spare as well as money to spend.
-Not having to worry about spending too little time with your family is one of the main reasons why most expats say that living in Denmark is so great.
-No wonder the Danes consider themselves the happiest people in the world!
+Not having to worry about spending too little time with your family is one of the main reasons why most expats say that living in Greater Copenhagen is so great.
+No wonder the locals consider themselves the happiest people in the world!

 If you have a hobby, we have a club for it.
 Friends make life easier and more fun.
 A great way to meet new people in Greater Copenhagen is by joining one or some of the many leisure clubs and associations such as sports clubs and social clubs, which are hugely popular in Greater Copenhagen – if you want to do something, there’s usually a club for it.